 Although the cohabiting couple continues to be the fastest growing family type in the UK, many couples remain unaware of their rights when their relationship breaks down.

 This may, in part, be due to the fact that there are no equivalent rights in England.

 What do we mean by cohabitation?

 A cohabitant means either member of a couple consisting of a man and a woman who are (or were) “living together as if they were husband and wife” or two persons of the same sex who are (or were) “living together as if they were civil partners”.

 There is no minimum period of cohabitation before a cohabitant can make a claim.
-You can find out more about cohabitation on our website.

 How do you make a claim?

 In order to make a financial claim, the cohabitant must prove that they have suffered economic disadvantage as a result of the relationship (either in the interests of their former cohabitant or their child) or that the other has been economically advantaged as a result of the cohabitation.

 The court must consider the extent to which any economic advantage is offset by the economic disadvantages suffered by the cohabitant during the relationship, and vice versa.